hmrc/register-trust-other-individual-frontend/Migration to GovUk Frontend.md

 Remove GovUkWrapper as everything should now be in MainTemplate.scala.html

-Replace all of the old components with the comopnents in this repo
+Replace all of the old components with the components in this repo

 Remove everything in the stylesheet folder apart from the location-autocomplete.min.scss

-#### Application.scss
+#### Stylesheets

 `app/assets/stylesheets/application.scss` can be copied over from this service to include the relevant fixes.
 If doing this manually you will need the following code in order to apply the "govuk-body" class to all paragraphs automatically:
 ```diff
 @import "lib/govuk-frontend/govuk/base";